dalwar23/neochain/docs/source/tutorials.rst

    import neochain as nc
    nc.__version__

-This should give an output with the version of the currently installed ``neochain`` package
+This should give an output with the version of the currently installed ``neochain`` package.
+Something similar like:

 .. code-block:: python